V. R. Muthu

-V. R. Muthu (born 6 October, 1953) is the chief executive officer of Idhayam oil.
-His father, V. V. V. Rajendran, founded Idhayam oil in 1986.
+V. R. Muthu (6 October 1953 – 4 March 2026) was an Indian businessman who was the chief executive officer of Idhayam oil.

-Early life and education
+Life and career

 Muthu grew up in Virudhunagar, Tamil Nadu.
 He attended K.V.S.
 Higher Secondary School and St. Joseph College.
 He later graduated with a Bachelor of Commerce from M.M.K.
 College in Mumbai.

+His father, V. V. V. Rajendran, founded Idhayam oil in 1986.

+Muthu died on 4 March 2026, at the age of 72.

-Award and Recognition
+Awards and recognition

-Received the TOBIP Award in 2007 from Junior Chamber International, Coimbatore, Tamil Nadu, recognizing him as one of India’s top businessmen.
+Muthu received the TOBIP Award in 2007 from Junior Chamber International, Coimbatore, Tamil Nadu, recognizing him as one of India’s top businessmen.

+He served as the president of Rotary Club of Virudhunagar (1989-90).
+In the Rotary Youth Leadership Award (RYLA) camp his club conducted in September 1989, Samuel JK Abraham, who was selected as the best participant, visited Japan as a member of the Rotary Youth Exchange team delegation from R.I Dist 322 (District Governor Rtn.
+Shanmugasundaram, Madurai) India to R.I Dist 262 (District Governor Dr.Oishi, Shizuoka) Japan, in April/May 1990, led by Mr. Dhinakaravel and Mr. Ligi George as team leaders.